-- 3.1 The following procedures, approved by the Board, may be assigned to a student temporary permit holder if the permit holder has demonstrated the completion and competence of such tasks in the documentation from the school facility: - Set up and maintenance of low flow oxygen devices of 6 LPM or less to include nasal cannula or a simple - mask. - b) Set up and maintenance of aerosol devices with Fi02 of equal to or less than 50%. - c) Delivery of medications through a spontaneous small volume nebulizer. - d) Medication delivery via Metered Dose Inhaler or Dry Powder Inhaler. - e) Measurement of peak flow. - f) Measurement of simple spirometry. - g) Measurement of pulse oximetry. - h) Use of the following airway clearance devices or techniques: therapy vest, chest physiotherapy, incentive - spirometry, suctioning via artificial airway, and positive expiratory pressure therapies. - i) Cardiopulmonary Resuscitation after Basic Life Support Certification.
+3.1.
+The following procedures, approved by the Board, may be assigned to a student temporary permit holder if the permit holder has demonstrated the completion and competence of such tasks in the documentation from the school facility:

-- 3.2 A holder of the student temporary permit must work under the supervision of a licensed respiratory therapist certified or registered.
+- 3.1.1.
+Set up and maintenance of low flow oxygen devices of 6 LPM or less to include nasal cannula or a simple mask. - 3.1.2.
+Set up and maintenance of aerosol devices with oxygen percentage equal to or less than 50%. - 3.1.3.
+Delivery of medications through a spontaneous small volume nebulizer. - 3.1.4.
+Medication delivery via Metered Dose Inhaler or Dry Powder Inhaler. - 3.1.5.
+Measurement of peak flow. - 3.1.6.
+Measurement of simple spirometry. - 3.1.7.
+Measurement of pulse oximetry. - 3.1.8.
+Use of the following airway clearance devices or techniques: therapy vest, chest physiotherapy, incentive spirometry, suctioning via artificial airway, and positive expiratory pressure therapies. - 3.1.9.
+Cardiopulmonary Resuscitation after Basic Life Support Certification.30 - 3.2.
+A holder of the student temporary permit must work under the supervision of a licensed respiratory therapist.
 The licensed respiratory therapist must be present in the facility where the holder of the student temporary permit is working.
-Direct observational supervision is not required but the licensed respiratory therapist must be available in the event of an emergent need and act as source of reference for the holder of the student temporary permit. - 3.3 A holder of the student temporary permit is not allowed to perform procedures on patients requiring mechanical ventilation, or on patients in any critical care situation or environments, such as: emergency rooms, intensive care units, post anesthesia care units. - 3.4 Mass casualty situations are permitted if the student permit holder has received the proper training and supervised directly by a licensed respiratory therapist. - 3.5 A holder of the student temporary permit is strictly prohibited from performing positive pressure procedures such as: Intermittent Positive Pressure Breathing, Bi-Level, Continuous Positive Airway Pressure devices. - 3.6 A holder of the student temporary permit is strictly prohibited from performing any procedure which is not written within this rule.
+Direct observational supervision is not required but the licensed respiratory therapist must be available in the event of an emergent need and act as source of reference for the holder of the student temporary permit. - 3.3.
+A holder of the student temporary permit is not allowed to perform procedures on patients requiring mechanical ventilation, or on patients in any critical care situation or environments, such as: emergency rooms, intensive care units, and post anesthesia care units. - 3.4.
+Mass casualty situations are permitted if the student temporary permit holder has received the proper training and supervised directly by a licensed respiratory therapist. - 3.5.
+A holder of the student temporary permit is strictly prohibited from performing positive pressure procedures such as: Intermittent Positive Pressure Breathing, Bi-Level, Continuous Positive Airway Pressure devices. - 3.6.
+A holder of the student temporary permit is strictly prohibited from performing any procedure which is not written within this rule.